Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Geometry/EditGeometriesWithProgrammaticReticleTool/readme.md

 Vertices can be selected and the viewpoint can be updated to their position by tapping them.

-Vertex creation can be disabled using the switch in the settings view, when this switch is toggled off the feedback vertex and feedback lines under the reticle will no longer be visible.
-New vertex creation is prevented, existing vertices can be picked up and moved but mid-vertices cannot be selected or picked up and will not grow when hovered.
+Vertex creation can be disabled using the switch in the settings view.
+When this switch is toggled off new vertex creation is prevented, existing vertices can be picked up and moved, but mid-vertices cannot be selected or picked up and will not grow when hovered.
+The feedback vertex and feedback lines under the reticle will also no longer be visible.

-Use the buttons in the settings view to undo or redo changes made to the geometry and the cancel and done buttons to discard and save changes.
+Use the buttons in the settings view to undo or redo changes made to the geometry and the cancel and done buttons to discard and save changes, respectively.

 ## How it works